oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 ## Client Authentication

-Typically, mobile and desktop applications are considered "public clients" in OAuth, since they cannot be shipped with a statically configured set of client credentials.
+Typically, mobile and desktop applications are considered "public clients" in OAuth, since they cannot be shipped with a statically configured set of client credentials {{RFC8252}}.
 Because of this, client impersonation should be a concern of anyone deploying this pattern.
 Without client authentication, a malicious user or attacker can mimick the requests the application makes to the authorization server, pretending to be the legitimate client.

 Because this specification is intended for first-party applications, it is likely that the intent is to also avoid prompting the user with a consent screen as recommended by {{RFC6749}}.

 Implementers SHOULD consider additional measures to limit the risk of client impersonation, such as using attestation APIs available from the operating system.

 ## Proof of Possession

 TODO: Describe how to add proof of possession into the various parts of this flow.
 Describe why, because things like device session could otherwise be swapped in various types of attacks.

 * PoP binding of device session parameter

+### DPoP

 * The client SHOULD use DPoP for every request, the AS SHOULD bind any artifacts returned to the DPoP key

+### Other Proof of Possession Mechanisms

+Possible, but of scope of this document.

+## Multiple Applications {#multiple-applications}

+* Increased phishing risk
+* User confusion
+* Increased attack surface
+* Higher chance of incorrect implementations

 # IANA Considerations